 Who We Are

-Camp Ten Oaks is a two-location, one-week each, sleep-away camp for children and youth ages 8-17 from 2SLGBTQ+ (two-spirit, lesbian, gay, bisexual, trans, queer) identities, families and communities.
+Camp Ten Oaks is a two-location, one-week each, sleep-away camp for children and youth ages 8-17 from 2SLGBTQ+ (two spirit, lesbian, gay, bisexual, trans, queer) identities, families, and communities.
 The program first opened its doors in August 2005.
-It’s nearly doubled the capacity in 2018 with the addition of our second location, allowing for nearly 200 campers.
+It doubled in capacity in 2018 with the addition of our second location, allowing for nearly 200 campers.

 The intentional magic of summer camp

 Camp Ten Oaks is the first and only summer camp of its kind in Canada.
 We offer children a space where they can feel not only accepted, but celebrated.
 For many campers, our program is the cornerstone of their year.